Food Shelf & Meal Program Support

 The Food Group is partnering with Hunger Solutions Minnesota to collect surplus produce from farmers, vendors and customers at the Minneapolis Farmers Market to distribute to food shelves and meal programs in the Twin Cities metro area.

-Big River Farms (MN Food Association)
+Big River Farms (Minnesota Food Association)